NavdeepBrar03/LinuxAssignment3/Assignment3.md

      - `vim`: Command to edit files using the Vim editor.
      - `/etc/ssh/sshd_config`: Path to the SSH daemon configuration file.

-     ### Purpose: To modify SSH server settings.

 2. **Disable root login via SSH:**
    - Change `PermitRootLogin yes` to `PermitRootLogin no`.
    - Uncomment the line if necessary by removing `#`.

 3. **Restart the SSH service:**
+    **Objective**: To apply the new SSH configuration settings.
    - Restart with:
      ```bash
      sudo systemctl restart sshd
      ```
      - `sudo`: Executes the command with superuser privileges.
      - `systemctl restart sshd`: Command to restart the SSH daemon.
-     ### Purpose: To apply the new SSH configuration settings.

 ## Step Five: Verifying Root Login Restriction

 1. **Log Out of the Current Session:**
+    **Objective**: To exit from the current user session, preparing to log in as the new user.
    - To log out of your current SSH or user session, simply type:
      ```bash
      exit
      ```
      - `exit`: Command to end the current session.
-     ### Purpose: To exit from the current user session, preparing to log in as the new user.

 2. **Verify Root Login is Disabled:**
+    **Objective**: To ensure that root login has been successfully restricted for increased security.
    - Attempt to log in as the root user via SSH:
      ```bash
      ssh -i [location] root@your_server_ip
      ```
      - If root login is correctly disabled, this attempt should fail.
-     ### Purpose: To ensure that root login has been successfully restricted for increased security.

 # Installing and Configuring Nginx Server